massalabs/massa-sc-toolkit/packages/massa-proto-cli/README.md

 ```

 #### TypeScript
-To use the generated caller, import the function and call it as shown below:
+To use the generated caller in TypeScript, import the function and call it as shown below:

 ```typescript
 import { sum } from "./sumCaller.ts"